phalcon/documentation/docs/flash.md

 ## Exceptions

 Any exception thrown in the Flash component will be of type [Phalcon\Flash\Exception][flash-exception].
 You can use this exception to selectively catch exceptions thrown only from this component.

 ### Granular Exceptions

-As of 5.14 the component raises granular subclasses of `Phalcon\Flash\Exception` so callers can catch a specific failure mode.
+The component raises granular subclasses of `Phalcon\Flash\Exception` so callers can catch a specific failure mode.
 Existing `catch (Phalcon\Flash\Exception $e)` blocks continue to work unchanged.

 | Class                                                   | Parent                    | Thrown when                                                                            |
 |---------------------------------------------------------|---------------------------|----------------------------------------------------------------------------------------|